-The intention of this project is to create a pedestrian-friendly village setting within the property.
-Four low-rise buildings, including two (2) main double-loaded “bars” are positioned on the site to create a series of internal streets/courtyards to provide gathering spaces for residents.
+This project creates a pedestrian-friendly village setting within the Tokai University property.
+Four low-rise buildings, including two main double-loaded “bars,” are positioned on the site to create a series of internal streets/courtyards that provide gathering spaces for residents.
 The first bar of the three-story building along the Road I forms a street edge facing UHWO campus.
 The second bar is another three-story building offset from the first bar forming two internal courtyards with rain gardens on both sides.

-Two L-shaped, 2-story buildings are located on the mauka end of the site (toward the generous landscaped buffer/recreation area toward Farrington Highway) and are thus more private than the two bar buildings.
-Entries to ground floor units occur along the Road I façade and interior pedestrian promenades, activating the interior walkways and courtyards in front of the buildings and encouraging surveillance/ resident security.
+Trees along the north edge of the property create a buffer between the high traffic Farrington Highway and the private residence setting.
+Entries to ground floor units occur along the Road I façade and interior pedestrian promenades, activating the interior walkways and courtyards in front of the buildings and encouraging the visual connections that improve resident security.
 A series of cross walks connect the internal streets/ courtyards to the adjacent Tokai University.
-Trees along the north edge of the property create a buffer between the high traffic Farrington Highway and the private residence setting.
-Ventilation flows within the building to prevent a stale, unhealthy environment.
+Ventilation flows within the building to promote fresh air and a healthy environment.

-Rain gardens within the courtyards will be utilized to retain and filter the storm water run off directly from the roof and hard paving.
-The excess run-off will be directed to a bioswale system along the west edge of the property.
-Two small plazas covered by trellis overlook the bioswale provide as large ground gathering or barbeque functions.
-An open lawn at the north with putting greens and adjacent
+Rain gardens within the courtyards are used to retain and filter the storm water runoff directly from the roof and hard paving.
+The excess run-off is directed to a bioswale system along the west edge of the property.
+Two plazas covered by trellises overlook the bioswale, providing space for large gatherings or barbecue functions.